GRCDEV/ArduSim/help/usage.md

     * *UAVPROTOCOL*.
 Protocol to be deployed.
     * *UAVSPEED*.
 Maximum planned speed of the multicopter.
 * Optional parameter for protocols that use the master-slave pattern.
     * *MACS*.
-MAC addresses of the adapters of the master UAV (colon notation, and comma separated)
+MAC addresses of the adapters of the master UAV (colon notation, and comma separated).
+This parameter is only used on real UAVs.
+    * *TAKEOFFALGORITHM*.
+Safety strategy used for a safe takeoff (Optimal, Simplified, or Random).
+Optimal used an NP-hard solution that any hardware is able to solve, so it should only be used for simulations, and with a reduced number of UAVs, tipically less than 13.
+Simplified proposes a safe takeoff strategy that avoids collisions, and that can be calculated in limited hardware in an acceptable amount of time.
+Finally, Random provides a random definition to the takeoff sequence, so NEVER use in on real UAVs or they could collide durint takeoff!!!
 * Optional parameters for protocols that use flight formations:
     * *AIRFORMATION*.
 UAV flying formation.
 Used to set the flying layout.
     * *AIRDISTANCE*.
 Minimum distance between contiguous UAVs in the flying formation.
 It must be an integer value in meters.